philippeVoNam/School-CLI/info/issues.md

 Sat 08 Jun-06 2019 21:21:34
 * [ ] Put a box around the multilineText
 * [ ] Crash when we open form consicutively
+* [ ] how to assign the id of an item before inserting into the database